 Values as stored in context as key-value pairs.
 Context keys are used to store and retrieve values from context.

-Keys can be created by calling OpenTelemetry\Context\Context::createKey(), for example:
+Keys can be created by calling OpenTelemetry\Context\Context::createKey()

 use OpenTelemetry\Context\Context;